dglsparsons/dglsparsons.github.io/about.md

 - [ZakChat](https://zakchat.com)
 - [My Ten Days](https://mytendays.com)

-I've been working in technology and programming since 2013.
-BEng in Computer Science from the University of York, UK.
+I've been working in technology and programming since 2013, and have a BEng in Computer Science from the University of York, UK.

 Currently I work every day using: